Frequently Asked Questions

 Q. What is a site-visit?

 A. A site-visit is an opportunity for program coordinators to assess the working conditions of the intern and to talk with the employer and student face-to-face and gauge program success and areas of improvement.
-These are usually done once a semester, sometimes less frequently if the student is a recurring intern.
+These are usually done once a semester.

 Q. I’ve used interns through the program before.
 How do I join again?

-A. The easiest thingt o do is to contact the program coordinators and let them know you’re interested, recruit an intern, and fill out the Working Agreement form (WORD).
+A. The easiest thing to do is to contact the program coordinators and let them know you’re interested, recruit an intern, and fill out the Working Agreement form.
 You do not need to complete another W-9.
 And we’re happy to have you back!

 Q. Do I have to complete new paperwork every semester?

-A. If you are keeping the same intern or have already gone through the process of hiring a new student worker, we only need a separate Working Agreement form (WORD) for each semester.
-If you need to recruit a new student and/or change the job posting, then complete a new Job Sheet ((PDF) (WORD)), or edit the job information in the HireAnIslander Database and then fill out a new Working Agreement form (WORD) when you hire the intern.
+A. If you are keeping the same intern or have already gone through the process of hiring a new student worker, we only need a separate Working Agreement form for each semester.
+If you need to recruit a new student and/or change the job posting, then complete a new Job Sheet, or edit the job information in the HireAnIslander Database and then fill out a new Working Agreement form when you hire the intern.

 Q. What if school is not currently in-session?

 A. During Summer or Christmas Breaks when courses are not in-session, the program cannot reimburse your company for the student’s earned wages, even if they will be working during the next semester session.
-It is the employers discretion whether to continue to pay the intern double minimum wage or to drop the salary down to $7.25 an hour.
+It is the employers discretion whether to continue to pay the intern the same rate, or drop the salary down to $7.25 an hour.
 Once classes start back up again, as long as the student is enrolled, the employer can invoice for the reimbursement.

 Q. I’m not sure that I have enough work for the student.
 What should I do?